For leaders abroad, the prospect of a Trump revival is ever-present - The Boston Globe

 There were few signs that Trump’s indictment last week on criminal charges in New York has changed those calculations.

-Foreign leaders have watched Trump bounce back from so many disasters, according to diplomats and foreign-policy experts, that they now regard his political resilience with something approaching fatalism.
-This is especially true in Europe, whose leaders spent four years enduring Trump’s hectoring on issues ranging from military spending to climate change.
+Foreign leaders have watched him bounce back from so many disasters, according to diplomats and foreign policy experts, that they now regard his political resilience with something approaching fatalism.
+This is especially true in Europe, whose leaders spent four years enduring Trump’s hectoring on a host of issues, including military spending and climate change.

 Advertisement